AnnaDodson/hacktoberfest-website/README.md

 - Distribute any changes you make under the same license.
 - Don't add any additional restrictions outside of what the license already disallows.

+You can find some more information about the license [here](https://tldrlegal.com/license/creative-commons-attribution-noncommercial-sharealike-4.0-international-(cc-by-nc-sa-4.0)).

 # Getting The Site Running

 The site is built using [Jekyll](https://jekyllrb.com), a Ruby application, or **Gem**.